AntidevStorm/AntidevStorm/README.md

 # Fun Fact About Me:
 I'm always up for a good time, especially when it comes to crafting game-modifying scripts.
 It's not just about coding; it's about creating something awesome together.
 Got a wild and crazy idea for a script?
-Hit me up at _rlvtstorm@gmail.com_!
+Hit me up at _bernadetta696@gmail.com (yes, it is an EBW mail)_!